 Molecular Therapy publication: Imaging CAR T Cell Trafficking with eDHFR as a PET Reporter Gene

-In this paper, the MOLECUBES β-CUBE and X-CUBE were used to investigate the ability of [18F]-TMP, a newly developed fluorine-18 probe, to image primary human chimeric antigen receptor (CAR) T cells expressing the PET reporter gene eDHFR.
+In this paper by Sellmyer et al., the MOLECUBES β-CUBE and X-CUBE were used to investigate the ability of [18F]-TMP, a newly developed fluorine-18 probe, to image primary human chimeric antigen receptor (CAR) T cells expressing the PET reporter gene eDHFR.

 Molecular Therapy.
 2019 Jan 8;28(1):42-51. doi: 10.1016/j.ymthe.2019.10.007.
 Epub 2019 Oct 15.